As health-conscious humans seeking to optimize our wellbeing, we're increasingly asking more from the foods and drinks we routinely consume.

 However, many coffee drinkers get anxious and jittery, and the energy from the caffeine doesn't last long enough.

 That's why many people are turning to theobromine.
-Theobromine promotes slow-release, focused energy without the jitters, and it can support cognitive function and overall mood.
+Theobromine promotes slow-release, focused energy without the jitters, and it can support cognitive function and memory.

 What is theobromine?